Learn How to Protect Your Businessfrom Non-Fraud Chargebacks

 If you can’t, here is the compelling evidence you will need to challenge the dispute:

-- Documentation (e.g., signed pickup form, delivery confirmation, work order, etc.) or photographic evidence (e.g., services being rendered, installment completions, etc.) illustrating that the cardholder received goods or services.
-(The same goes for e-commerce transactions: documentation or proof that the digital product or service was provided, such as the date and time goods/services were downloaded.)
+Documentation (e.g., signed pickup form, delivery confirmation, work order, etc.) or photographic evidence (e.g., services being rendered, instalment completions, etc.) illustrating that the cardholder received goods or services.

 Common non-fraud chargeback #3: Customer requests a credit or their credit was not processed